mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 ************

 With this guide, you will install **django-ca** to ``/opt/django-ca/``, with your local configuration residing in ``/etc/django-ca/``.
-You also need to create a system user to run the uWSGI application server and Celery task worker:
+You also need to create a system user to run the Gunicorn application server and Celery task worker:

 .. code-block:: console